namecheap/ilc/docs/develop_at_production.md

 [website defacement](https://en.wikipedia.org/wiki/Website_defacement) attack with the help of [XSS](https://owasp.org/www-community/attacks/xss/).
 To mitigate this risk ILC by default will restrict all domains and all real IPs (only [private IPv4 addresses](https://en.wikipedia.org/wiki/Private_network) are allowed) specified for all links in configuration.

-However you can allow additional origins by setting environment variable `OVERRIDE_CONFIG_TRUSTED_ORIGINS`
+However you can allow additional origins via property "overrideConfigTrustedOrigins", on "Settings" page of ILC Registry.
 - **default** - any origin is disallowed, except for [private IPv4 addresses](https://en.wikipedia.org/wiki/Private_network)
 - `all` - trust any origins
 - `foo.com, bar.com` - trust only foo.com and bar.com (recommended)